-SECTION 9.
+SECTION 10.
 CERTIFICATE OF RELIEF FROM COLLATERAL SANCTION.

 (a) On motion of an individual convicted of an offense, the [court that sentenced the individual] [designated agency] may issue, at any time, a certificate of relief from one or more collateral sanctions relating to employment, education, housing, public benefits or occupational licensing[, except a sex offender registration requirement or motor vehicle license suspension, revocation or ineligibility based on conviction of operating a motor vehicle under the influence of alcohol or drugs].
 The motion must specify all collateral sanctions and convictions from which relief is sought.
 The individual shall serve a copy of the motion on the agency that prosecuted the individual, which may appear and participate.
 The [court] [designated agency] shall hold a hearing before deciding the motion if requested by the individual or the prosecutor.
-The [court] [designated agency] may issue a certificate if, after reviewing the record, including the individual's criminal history, and any response, it finds that relief from a collateral sanction does not pose an unreasonable risk to the safety or welfare of any individual or the public, and may assist the individual in maintaining employment, reentering the community, or living a law-abiding life.
+The [court] [designated agency] may issue a certificate if, after reviewing the record, including the individual's criminal history, and any response, it finds that relief from a collateral sanction does not pose an unreasonable risk to the safety or welfare of any individual or the public and may assist the individual in maintaining employment, reentering the community, or living a law-abiding life.

-(b) If an individual is or may be subject to a collateral sanction under the law of this state based on a conviction in another jurisdiction, the [[trial court of general jurisdiction in this state] of a [insert jurisdictional reference] where the collateral sanction may affect the individual] [designated agency], on petition of the individual, may issue a certificate of relief from one or more collateral sanctions relating to employment, education, housing, public benefits or occupational licensing, except a sex offender registration requirement or motor vehicle license suspension, revocation or ineligibility based on conviction of operating a motor vehicle under the influence of alcohol or drugs].
+- (b) If an individual is or may be subject to a collateral sanction under the law of this state based on a conviction in another jurisdiction, the [[trial court of general jurisdiction in this state] of a [insert jurisdictional reference] where the collateral sanction may affect the individual] [designated agency], on petition of the individual, may issue a certificate of relief from one or more collateral sanctions relating to employment, education, housing, public benefits or occupational licensing[, except a sex offender registration requirement or motor vehicle license suspension, revocation or ineligibility based on conviction of operating a motor vehicle under the influence of alcohol or drugs].
 The petition must specify all collateral sanctions and convictions from which relief is sought.
 The individual shall serve a copy of the petition on the [appropriate prosecuting authority in this state], and on the prosecuting authority that obtained the conviction.
-These prosecutors may appear and participate.
+Prosecutors served may appear and participate.
 The [court] [designated agency] shall hold a hearing before deciding the petition if requested by the individual or a prosecutor.
-The [court] [designated agency] may issue the certificate if, after reviewing the record, including the individual's criminal history, and any response, it finds that relief from a collateral sanction does not pose an unreasonable risk to the safety or welfare of any individual or the public, and may assist the individual in maintaining employment, reentering the community, or living a law-abiding life.
+The [court] [designated agency] may issue the certificate if, after reviewing the record, including the individual's criminal history, and any response, it finds that relief from a collateral sanction does not pose an unreasonable risk to the safety or welfare of any individual or the public, and may assist the individual in maintaining employment, reentering the community, or living a law-abiding life. - (c) The issuance of a certificate of relief from collateral sanctions relieves the individual from any collateral sanction specified in the certificate but does not preclude a decision-maker from considering the facts underlying the conviction and that they were established by the judgment of

-- (c) A certificate of relief from collateral sanctions may be modified upon motion of the individual or modified or revoked by the [court] [designated agency] for cause and is revoked by operation of law if the holder is subsequently convicted of a felony. - (d) An application under this Section is part of the original criminal action for purposes of [insert reference to crime victim's rights law].
+- conviction.
+[The state as defined in Section 8(a) shall evaluate the facts underlying the conviction using the factors set forth in Section 8(c).] - (d) A certificate of relief from collateral sanctions may be modified upon motion of the individual or modified or revoked for cause and is revoked by operation of law if the holder is subsequently convicted of a felony. - (e) An application under this Section is part of the original criminal action for purposes of [insert reference to crime victim's rights law].

-SECTION 10.
+SECTION 11.
 CERTIFICATE OF GOOD CONDUCT.